Maryland Department of Natural Resources (DNR) - U.S. Fish and Wildlife Service (USFWS)

 (1) Construct, renovate, or maintain publicly or privately owned boating infrastructure following the requirements at § 86.13.
 This may include limited repair or restoration of roads, parking lots, walkways, and other surface areas damaged as a direct result of BIG-funded construction.

-(2) Conduct actions necessary to construct boating infrastructure, such as:
+(2) Conduct actions necessary to construct boating infrastructure.

-(3) Dredging a channel, boat basin, or other boat passage following the requirements at § 86.15.
+(3) Dredging a channel, boat basin, or other boat passage following requirements.

 (4) Install navigational aids to give transient vessels safe passage between a facility and navigable channels or open water.